wooogler/assets/04_Work-Ethics.md

 ## Lab Attendance Policy

-There is no formal in-person attendance requirement for graduate students at Echolab; however, regular lab attendance is encouraged to enhance peer connections, learn from each other, and establish a sense of community, taking advantage of the social capital coming from being in a research lab .
+There is no formal in-person attendance requirement for graduate students at Echolab; however, regular lab attendance is encouraged to enhance peer connections, learn from each other, and establish a sense of community, taking advantage of the social capital coming from being in a research lab.
 The lab environment is designed to support productivity, and measures will be implemented if the space is underutilized, as this could lead to requests from other faculty members to use the space.
 In-person collaboration, while not mandatory, is promoted to create a more productive and socially connected lab atmosphere.

 ## Ph.D.
 Working Ethics (Why you should NOT do a Ph.D.)